 The Klan is still very much active, the Nazis, Skinheads and other hate groups are still active, and the Bush Administration did not do a damned thing about it.
 All he cared about was keeping those stupid wars in Afghanistan and Iraq going and gaining control of their oil in order to keep his buddy Dick Cheney and their supporters financially solvent and in the pink.
 My constant complaint about our country’s Administration is that I wish they would try to get our own house in order before they go meddling in other people’s affairs.

 Don’t think, by any means however, that this type of thing happens only in the South.
 New York City, for one, has always had its share of racial injustice, too.
 Take the headlines-making case of the so-called “Central Park Jogger,” the 28-year-old white investment banker named Trisha Meili, who was assaulted, beaten and raped while jogging in the Park in April 1989.
 This time the woman did not even make a specific accusation as to who had attacked her, because she was unconscious and unable to speak for some time.
 So why were five innocent black teenagers arrested and accused of the crime?
-Why is it that whenever a white woman gets raped, or even not, the most logical thing to do is to round up a bunch of black youths, as if that is all we do is to go around raping white women?
+Again, why is it that whenever a white woman gets raped, or even not, the most logical thing to do is to round up a bunch of black youths, as if that is all we do is to go around raping white women?

 I don’t know why these particular boys even were singled out, when there are always hundreds of people in the Park at any given time.
 There was not a shred of evidence to connect the boys with the crime.
 None of the boys were even near the victim when it happened.
 But after more than 16 hours of detention, interrogation and intimidation, the boys falsely confessed (big mistake!) and were convicted, on their confessions alone, and sent to prison.
 Let me reiterate.
 If you are ever in a similar situation and you are innocent, don’t ever confess your guilt, no matter what they do to you, because once you do, that’s it.
-That is the only thing anybody will remember and remind you of.
+That is the only thing anybody will remember and if which to remind you.

 Then 13 years later, in 2002, forensic DNA led authorities to the real culprit, Matias Reyes, at the time 17, but by then already serving time for rape and murder.
 He admitted that he had acted alone in the Mieli case.
 So even before Reyes’ confession, once it was discovered that there was only one attacker–I mean, by that time, Ms. Mieli must have told somebody what really happened–wasn’t that proof that at least four of the boys convicted must be innocent?
 The five other guys, grown men by this time, were subsequently exonerated and their criminal records expunged.